-Regions with economies largely fuelled by coal like most DeCarb territories need to act in light of this energy transformation provided that the shrinkage of the coal industry can push local communities towards stagnation and introspection unless just transition strategies are implemented.
+Regions with economies largely fuelled by coal like most DeCarb territories need to act in light of this energy transformation as the shrinkage of the coal industry can push local communities towards stagnation and introspection unless just transition strategies are implemented.
 In this vein, particular emphasis should be devoted on the restoration and environmental restitution of the wounded landscape, as well as the selection of appropriate post mining land uses.
 Land restoration refers to the process of re-building ecological functionality and integrity across degraded landscapes (incl. enhancing local communities' well-being).
-Land restoration coupled with careful planning for the post coal era, will not only contribute to reverting or mitigating the environmental harm caused by decades of mining but can also aid to secure employment and social cohesion in the affected areas, through the emergence of alternative, sustainable and diversified economic activities.
+Land restoration coupled with careful planning for the post coal era, will not only contribute to reverting or mitigating the environmental harm caused by decades of mining but can also aid to secure employment and social cohesion in the affected areas through the emergence of alternative, sustainable and diversified economic activities.

 This report presents the findings of the analysis on environmental restitution and land restoration needs in DeCarb territories harshly suffered from intensive coal driven activities.
-The analysis focused on
+The analysis focused on territorial attributes and sketches the (coal) profile of DeCarb territories, discussing also post mining land uses that are physically feasible and exhibit the higher value for local communities.